EARNING AN HONORS DIPLOMA

 UH 3204 Honors Service Learning

 This is a two-part course.
-Part 1 entails three hours a week working directly with community partners.
-Part 2 is a one-hour class used to reflect on the service experience and discuss readings and other course materials that place the experiential learning into a theoretical context.
+Part one entails three hours a week working directly with community partners.
+Part two is a one-hour class used to reflect on the service experience and discuss readings and other course materials that place the experiential learning into a theoretical context.
 This course is open to all honors students.
 Repeatable for up to six credits.
 (1H, 6L, 3C).
 A–F only.

 UH 4XXX Honors Peer Education Practicum

 *Partners in the Parks

 Partners in the Parks is an outdoor experiential learning program that takes students from across the country into national parks for weeklong academic adventures.
-There are 7–10 projects every year that span the country from coast to coast with dates to fit students’ summer schedules and parks and activities to fit a wide variety of participants.
-The Guided Experiential Learning form serves as the request for this kind of honors credit.
+There are seven–ten projects every year that span the country from coast to coast with dates to fit students’ summer schedules and parks and activities to fit a wide variety of participants.
+The Guided Experiential Learning Form is required for your honors file and includes more information.

 *Corps of Cadets Leadership Experiences